mapbox/mapbox-plugins-android/README.md

 ### About plugins

 Plugins are single-purpose libraries built on top of the Mapbox Android SDK that you can include in your apps like any other Android library.
+Rather than automatically including these libraries into our SDK, plugins help keep our base Maps SDK light and nimble for your use.

 These are the plugins currently available: